xani-dev/mongodb/README.md

         | homeworld_id    | ObjectId referencing 'planet'  |
         | height          | Number                         |
         | films           | Array of objects with keys: title (String), id (ObjectId referencing 'film') |
-1. [ ] Notice at the bottom of the file that we are exporting all the created models from this file in an object that will be required in the controller file.
+1. [ ] Notice at the bottom of the file that we are exporting the created Species model from this file in an object that will be required in the controller file.
+Uncomment the others as you go along so they can be exported as well!

 #### Get and serve characters
 1. [ ] The setup here is similar to Part 1.
 On load, the frontend makes a GET request to `/api/` to get an array of characters.
 Check out the route handlers are in the `server/routes/api.js` file and controllers are in the `server/controllers/starWarsController.js` file.